quantarray/skylark/README.md

 def momentum(mass: Mass, velocity: Velocity): Momentum = mass * velocity
 ```

-In other situations, where knowledge of a type of measure is uncertain, one would rely on an amorphous `untyped.Measure`, in package
+In other situations, where knowledge of a type of measure is uncertain, one would rely on `AnyMeasure`.
-`com.quantarray.skylark.measure.untyped`.
-Operations on `untyped.Measure` yields another `untyped.Measure`.
-You can always `match` on an
+Operations on `AnyMeasure` yields another `AnyMeasure` and thus have less strict type requirements than a type derived from `Measure`.
-`untyped.Measure` to check or assert a certain shape.
+You can always `match` on `AnyMeasure` to check or assert a certain shape.

 ### Overriding default behavior